 Rate of bidding responsibility is calculated by the formula shown below (any fraction less than one rounded up to the nearest whole number).

 Rate of bidding responsibility (%) = 100/n

-"n" is the number of the Special Participants

-The total amount of successful bids in JGB auctions (excludes successful bids from Non-Price Competitive Auction II and Liquidity Enhancement Auctions).
+- "n" is the number of the Special Participants - → 2The total issuance amount in JGB auctions (excludes issuance amount through Non-Price Competitive Auction II and Liquidity Enhancement Auctions).